-Employees and contractors of RS6 will be required to submit to a criminal background check and furnish a criminal record summary as required by Education Code 44237 and 45125.1.
+Employees and contractors of RSSP will be required to submit to a criminal background check and furnish a criminal record summary as required by Education Code 44237 and 45125.1.
 New employees not possessing a valid California Teaching Credential must submit two sets of fingerprints to the California Department of Justice for the purpose of obtaining a criminal record summary.
-The Principal of the Charter School shall monitor compliance with this policy and report to the RS6 Board of Directors on a quarterly basis.
-The Board President shall monitor the fingerprinting and background clearance of the Principal.
+The Principal of the Charter School shall monitor compliance with this policy and report to the RSED Director of HR on a semi-annual basis.
+The Director of HR shall monitor the fingerprinting and background clearance of the Principal.
 Volunteers who will volunteer outside of the direct supervision of a credentialed employee shall be fingerprinted and receive background clearance prior to volunteering without the direct supervision of a credentialed employee.